 Dominate your next interview

 Focus on this Elon Musk interview question in your interview preparation.
 Even if you’re not asked the question in an interview, preparation for it will only help you.

-Reflecting over problems you’ve solved, will stimulate your mind.
+Reflecting on problems you’ve solved, will stimulate your mind.
 You’ll remember details of interesting issues you may have forgotten about too.